vantwoutmaarten/solidity-practice/README.md

 4. Completely custom ERC20 tokens.

 This project is a bit smaller, but it shows how to build completely custom ERC-20 tokens in one of the easiest ways possible.
 Since, these tokens are just smart contracts that include pre specified functions, I will add these functions by using the pre-built contracts from openzeppelin.

+5. In this project, I will work with brownie and make some scripts that interact with defi protocols.
+First, I will borrow and lend funds on AAVE automatically based on some conditions.